 The King's Registrar's Office has an open door policy - we are here to help you through many kinds of difficulties.
 Sometimes you will meet with someone directly in our office, like one of our academic advisors.
 We provide degree advising and direction to students who are unsure of their program choices.
 Depending on the time of year, you can drop in or you can book an appointment in advance.
-Sometimes we may refer you to one of the other services available, like Dalhousie Health and Wellness, the Bissett Student Success Centre, a departmental advisor, an academic success coach, or one of your professors.
+Sometimes we may refer you to one of the other services available, like Dalhousie Student Health & Wellness, Career Services, a departmental advisor, a study skills coach, or one of your professors.
 If you know you need to speak to someone but aren't sure who that someone should be, drop by and tell us what's on your mind.
 We are here to ensure your university experience is a good one.